 Carteri had a solid lyric soprano that was ideal for the anguished young heroines of Puccini and Verdi.
 Especially noted for the leading roles in La Bohème and La Traviata, she also appeared in many premieres and in works by Handel, Mozart, Rossini, and Prokoviev.

-First two video which show her attractive persona as well as the beauty of he singing.
+First, two videos that show her attractive persona as well as the beauty of her singing.
 The solo that concludes Act 1 of La Traviata was filmed by RAI Milan in 1954.
 The conductor was Nino Sanzogno.

-Though primarily and Italian specialist, she did sing French lyric parts.
+Though primarily an Italian specialist, she did sing French lyric parts.
 Here’s a sparkling rendition of the post-wedding duet from Gounod’s Roméo et Juliette.
 The tenor is Nicolai Gedda who was the prefect Roméo.
-The duet was recorded relatively late in soprano’s career – she was all of 34.
+The duet was recorded relatively late in the soprano’s career – she was all of 34.

 Senza mamma starts the emotional wallop that ends Puccini’s Suor Angelica.
 If you know the opera only from recordings or have never seen it done by a great singing actress you will not understand how powerful the work is.